 The Commit functional unit provides the functions necessary to create distributed transactions.
-These are, in particular, functions to set forward and reset distributed transactions.
+These are, in particular, functions to commit or roll back distributed transactions.
 If you use these functions you must always select the functional unit Chained Transactions.
 If processing is to be performed with global transaction management, then only distributed transactions are processed for this dialog.